 Gluten Free Buckwheat Olive Oil Quick Bread

-This Gluten Free Buckwheat Olive Oil Quick Bread is no-knead, easy to make and ready in 35 minutes.
+This Gluten Free Buckwheat Olive Oil Quick Bread is no knead, easy to make and ready in 35 minutes.
 Made with buckwheat flour and tapioca flour, the bread has a soft and fluffy texture.
-Plus extra virgin olive oil keeps the bread moist and adds a boost of nutrients.
+Plus, extra virgin olive oil keeps the bread moist and adds a boost of nutrients.

-Although it is a savory buckwheat bread, you can enjoy it with sweet or savory toppings.
+Although this is a savory buckwheat bread, you can enjoy it with sweet or savory toppings.
 I love the bread with nut butter and a drizzle of maple syrup.
 You can also serve it with eggs or avocado for a satisfying breakfast, or use it to make a healthy sandwich.

-No-yeast quick bread
+No yeast quick bread

 Quick breads like this one are made without yeast.
 They don’t require any kneading or leavening time.
 That is why they are fast to make.
 All you have to do is mix the batter, pour it into a tin and bake it in the oven.